stm32-periph/stm32f10/FWLib/examples/GPIO/JTAG_Remap/readme.txt

 Note that once the JTAG IOs are disabled, the connection with the host debugger is lost and cannot be re-established as long as the JTAG IOs remain disabled.

 To avoid this situation, a specified pin is connected to a push-button that is used to disable or not the JTAG IOs:
  1. push-button pressed at reset: JTAG IOs disabled
  2. push-button not pressed at reset: JTAG IOs unchanged

+Before starting this example, you should disconnect your tool chain debugging probe and run the example in standalone mode.

 Directory contents
 ==================